New York Surgical Staples Injury Attorney

 Ethicon Endo-Surgery Inc., a division of Johnson & Johnson, marketed and sold several brands of surgical staplers which have since been recalled after the staplers malfunctioned, causing severe physical injuries to patients who had been treated with the Ethicon staplers.
 The Ethicon staplers – which included the Proximate HCS Hemorrhoidal Circular Stapler and Accessories, the Proximate PPH Hemorrhoidal Circular Stapler and Accessories, and the TRANSTAR Circular Stapler and Accessories – were used in the surgical treatment of prolapse and hemorrhoids and surgical treatment of anorectal wall defects and obstructed defecation syndrome.
+If you are experiencing pain related to a surgical staple procedure, contact a surgical staples injury attorney to help you recover compensation.

 The staplers malfunctioned when used in surgical treatments and failed to fire properly, resulting in incomplete firing stroke and incomplete staple formation and causing severe injuries to the patients on whom the staplers were utilized.
 The FDA has warned that the effects of use of the Ethicon staplers could cause serious adverse health consequences, including death.
 According to the FDA, these failures to complete the firing stroke of the stapler could lead to the following conditions in patients undergoing procedures involving the Ethicon staplers: “…severe pain, sphincter dysfunction, rectal wall damage, sepsis, bleeding, and occlusion of the rectal canal…poor staple formation, dehiscence (a bursting or splitting open) of the rectal wall staple line and bleeding.”